 There is one more alternative.
 Mix 30% horticultural soil with 70% compost.
 This mixture helps in reducing the rotting of roots.

 Rosemary is a plant with fewer requirements.
-It adapts itself with medium nutrient soil too.
+It adapts itself to medium nutrient soil too.

 Too many fertilizers will burn the roots.
 Particularly, if you use fertilizers with high nitrogen content, this is bound to happen.